'Outdated' Pacer trains still haven't been taken out of service in Yorkshire, admits Northern rail

 Pacer trains to be replaced from Christmas

-He said: “As part of our modernisation plans to deliver the biggest change to local rail for a generation, 98 modern, with the first ones in the UK for track testing and we’re refurbishing and updating 243 trains across our network.
+He said: “As part of our modernisation plans to deliver the biggest change to local rail for a generation, Northern is introducing 98 new modern trains, with the first ones in the UK currently being track tested.
+In addition, we are refurbishing and updating the remaining 243 trains across our network.

 “The updated trains include new external livery, new flooring, better toilets, new seat cushions, USB charging points, free Wi-Fi, and more work to make the trains accessible for everyone.”